licu3566/Glove-Project/README.md

 # Glove-Project
+This is a project combining both aspects of physical computing and p5.js and how we can create an interactive project with them.
 Interactive glove using space invaders
 Credit for the art used in the game and graphics are:
 Credit: Laptop by I con, spaceship by Mr. bOZO, and Space Invader by Melvin Salas, from the noun project.